emjose/kboard/README.md

 ### Day 20: February 28, 2021
 - I've always wanted to create a virtual keyboard, but it was difficult to find a tutorial for a responsive keyboard.
-- After a lot of searching, I found great Russian tutorials on YouTube from the Rolling Scopes School.
+- After a lot of searching, I found great Russian tutorials on YouTube from the <a href="https://www.youtube.com/channel/UC578nebW2Mn-mNgjEArGZug">Rolling Scopes School</a>.
 - This keyboard has English and Russian modes, with speech recognition from the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">Web Speech API.</a>

 #